SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 ## Exercise 2.2 Create a New SAP HANA Database Project from a Template

-1. In the SAP Business Application Studio, start the Guided Development Wizard by selecting it from the bottom of the Welcome screen, or select the View, Find Command menu (or Fn F1) to open the command palette and search for SAP HANA and select the option SAP HANA: Getting Started.
+1. In the SAP Business Application Studio, start the Guided Development wizard by selecting it from the bottom of the Welcome screen, or select the View, Find Command menu (or Fn F1) to open the command palette and search for SAP HANA and select the option SAP HANA: Getting Started.

     ![](images/welcome.png)